Perfect World (Twice album)

 Perfect World is the third Japanese studio album (fifth overall) by South Korean girl group Twice.
 It was released on July 28, 2021, by Warner Music Japan.
 The album features 10 tracks, including the title track, "Perfect World", and three previously released singles, "Fanfare", "Better", and "Kura Kura".
+Lyrically, the album expresses various forms of love, including love for fans, family, and friends.

-Background and release
+Release and promotion

 On May 19, 2021, a photo teaser was posted on Twice's Japanese social media accounts.
 On June 22, the track listing was revealed.
-Two teasers for the title track, "Perfect World", were posted before its release on June 29.
-The album was released on July 28.
+Two music video teasers for the title track, "Perfect World", were posted before its release on June 29.
+The album was released on July 28, and the group held an online event to commemorate the release.
+To promote the album, they performed "Perfect World" on Music Station Summer Fes, on August 20.
+Jeongyeon was absent from both events, as she was taking a health-related hiatus due to panic disorder.

 Commercial performance

 Perfect World debuted at number 2 on the Oricon Albums Chart for the chart issue dated July 26 – August 1, 2021.
 The album debuted at number 1 on the Billboard Japan Hot Albums for the chart issue dated August 4, 2021.

 Track listing

+Personnel

+Credits are adapted from the album's liner notes.